Okinawa 5 day itinerary with kids

 Okinawa is such a great, kid-friendly destination with many activities in addition to quality beach time.
 For your Okinawa 5 day itinerary with kids, there are days you can fill with sightseeing and activities.

-Enjoy the abundance local and American food makes feeding kids easy and the size of the island means it’s easy to navigate, especially if you rent a car for your trip.
+The abundance of local and American food makes feeding kids easy and the size of the island means it’s easy to navigate, especially if you rent a car for your trip.
 (Remember to check your home country’s agreement with Japan for rules, for example, Aussies and US visitors need an international driver’s licence).

 Perfect 47 Mascot